jlopezsi/causal-inference/graphical_models_simulation_exploration.md

 Next let's assume we also measure:

--   brand: Our company's brand (e.g. we suck, we're the best in the market)
+-   population: How many potential subscribers in beam footprint
 -   demo: Demographics (rich population, dense population etc)

 We'll assume the graph below depicts the causal relatioships between the all measured variables: